Stewart Island/Rakiura has long been renowned for the quality of its night sky and as a result has become the fifth Dark Sky Sanctuary in the world.

 Night Sky Quality Assessment

-The results proved the islands potential to be internationally recognised as a place of outstanding sky quality, achieving the levels required to be classified as a Dark Sky Sanctuary (according to International Dark Sky Association standards).
+Venture Southland commissioned an assessment of the Stewart Island/Rakiura night sky in 2017.
+The results confirmed the potential for the Island to be internationally recognised as a place of outstanding sky quality by achieving the levels required to be classified as a Dark Sky Sanctuary.

+The survey showed strong support for the creation of an internationally recognised Dark Sky Sanctuary, with 92 per cent of respondents supportive of the Island gaining accreditation.
 Survey participants identified perceived benefits around tourism, night sky preservation, environmental protection, and provided a strong case to continue pursuing official accreditation for the island.

 Lightscape Management plan & Implementation

-This lightscape management plan will include:
+This lightscape management plan included:

-As part of this process all lighting on the island will be assessed with recommendations for improvement made where necessary.
+As part of this process, all lighting on the island will be assessed with recommendations for improvement made where necessary.